petebio/Gene_regulatory_network_analysis/README.md

 4. Transcription Factor (TF) annotation file with gene ID and name of the motif it can bind to.
 An annotation file (TF_family_gene_annotation.tsv) is provided with this software.

 ##### Optional Arguments
 <b>-a</b> By default this will build a GRN which only includes transcription factor genes.
-If you would like to build the full network, which includes all genes, use the <b>-a</b> option
+If you would like to build the full network, which includes all genes, use the <b>-a</b> option<br>
 <b>-f</b> An optional BED file of DNaseI/ATAC-Seq footprints to filter the motif positions against
 <b>-m</b> Minimium gene expression value for genes to include in the network.
 Default = 0 (include everything)